-In order to receive preferential tariff treatment, it is necessary for a importer to submit a certificate of origin, the GSP (: Form A at the time of import declaration.
-This certificate has to be issued at the time of exportation by customs authorities or other officially authorised body, such as a chamber of commerce and industry, in the country of origin, based on the declaration made by the exporter.
-The goods must be imported directly to Japan for preferential tariff treatment.
+In order to receive preferential tariff treatment, it is necessary for an importer to submit a certificate of origin, the GSP (Form A), at the time of import declaration in principle.
+This certificate must be issued, at the time of exportation, by customs authorities or any other officially authorised body, such as a chamber of commerce and industry in the country of origin, based on the declaration made by the exporter.
+The goods must be imported directly to Japan for preferential tariff treatment in principle.

-There is also a system whereby preferential tariffs are no longer available for products that originate from preferential treatment beneficiary countries or territories once the country's economy has developed or achieved a high level of global competitiveness.
+There is also a system whereby preferential tariffs are no longer available for products that originate from preferential treatment beneficiary countries or regions once the country's or region's economy has developed or achieved a high level of global competitiveness.